 A classic car appraisal or valuation is based on factors such as supply and demand, make, model, condition, miles, features, trim package, and much more.
 The value of any classic car, like the stock market, can fluctuate.
-Make sure you know the true value of your classic car, rather than its cash value, so your insurance can cover it.
-This includes the cost of restoration, customizations, asking prices, historical interest, and so on.
+Make sure you know the true value of your classic car rather than its cash value, so your insurance can cover it.
+This includes the cost of restoration, customizations, asking prices, historical interest, etc.

 What is the value of my classic car?